astrugatch/netbox-scripts/readme.md

 Scripts for installing Netbox.

-This is primarily a run-of-the-mill vanilla installation.
+Please make sure to set your unique variables (NetBox version number, database user/password and your secret key)